 Finally, add in the marinated spaghetti squash strands into the skillet with the toasted corn kernels and minced garlic.
 Stir to combine well.

 Let this mixture cook for 2-3 minutes or until heated through.
-Then taste the combined mixture and adjust seasonings as needed.
+Then taste the combined mixture and adjust seasonings as needed (you may add in a little bit more salt or ground black pepper if desired).
 If you like, feel free to sprinkle on toasted pine nuts, roasted pumpkin seeds or sunflower seeds as a finishing touch (optional).
 Ready to be enjoyed!

 Taste and adjust the seasonings as desired.
-If you would like a little more salt, you can increase the total amount of salt added to 1 ¼ teaspoons of salt.
+If you would like a little more salt, you can increase the total amount of salt added to 1 teaspoon of salt.

 To roast the spaghetti squash, first preheat the oven to 350 degrees F or 177 degrees C. Next, wash the outer surface of the spaghetti squash and then cut the spaghetti squash into 1 inch rings.
 There is no need to scoop out the seeds yet.
 Place these cut rings on a baking sheet lined with aluminum foil, then lightly brush the cut surface of the rings with a tiny bit of olive oil (about 2 teaspoons total for all the butternut squash rings).
 Bake in the oven for 40-45 minutes or until cooked through.
 Remove the baking sheet from the oven and let the spaghetti squash rings cool before removing the seeds, and scooping out the strands into a large bowl using a fork.